Bandwidth-Samples/in-app-calling-notification-service-demo/README.md

 For more information about API credentials see our [Account Credentials](https://dev.bandwidth.com/docs/account/credentials) page.

+When configuring your application, make sure to set the `Call-Initiated Callback URL` as `http://<your-ngrok-url>/bandwidth/webhooks/voice/initiate` and the `Call Status Callback URL` as `http://<your-ngrok-url>/bandwidth/webhooks/voice/disconnect`.

 # Environmental Variables

 The sample app uses the below environmental variables.
 The can be configured in the [`.env`](.env) file.